 Best for overall trading

-The latter will not only allow you to trade in stocks, forex, futures and multi-leg options but also facilitate key insights and in-depth analysis of companies.
+The latter will allow you to trade in stocks, forex, futures,, and multi-leg options and facilitate key insights and in-depth analysis of companies.
 It also provides a platform to test your own trading strategies with real market data in a risk-free environment.

 Furthermore, you will have access to TD Ameritrade Network (over the top broadcast channel) CNBC and hundreds of investment-related educational videos.
 Hundreds of technical charts and other tools are also available.